 Vitamin C tops the list of immunity-boosting natural substances, aiding many different functions of both the adaptive and innate immune systems.
 It’s antimicrobial and acts as a powerful antioxidant, fighting the damage caused in your body by free radicals.
 Meanwhile, people who have a vitamin C deficiency tend to be more susceptible to infections.(1)

 Best of all?
 You can get vitamin C through your diet, with no need for supplements.
 Oranges and lemons are famously full of vitamin C, but the rest of the citrus family also has a lot to offer.
 If you’re looking for a change, try our Organic Bergamot Juice.
 Bergamot is a small citrus fruit that looks a bit like a small, round lemon.
-In terms of flavor, it is like a cross between bitter orange and lemon; sharp and tangy, with characteristic citrus sweetness.
+In terms of flavour, it is like a cross between bitter orange and lemon; sharp and tangy, with characteristic citrus sweetness.

 Alternatively, you can source your vitamin C from berries.
 Throw a handful of blueberries in with your breakfast bowl, or try beautifully bright orange sea buckthorn.
 It may not be as well known as other berries, but it packs a punch when it comes to vitamin C. Per 100g, sea buckthorn can contain up to fifteen times the vitamin C of an orange.